How is the Pix-Star 15-inch photo frame different from its 10-inch frame?

 Again, you won’t notice much of a difference in image and video playback quality – unless you inspect the display up close.
 The brighter display of the Pix-Star’s 15-inch photo frame helps to make up for the slightly less dense resolution.

 The final difference between the two sizes of Pix-Star’s frame is their price.
 Pix-Star’s 15-inch photo frame is around 30% more expensive than the 10-inch version.
 If you’re a big fan of large displays that work well in brightly lit rooms, the 15” frame might be right for you.
 You’ll get a higher screen-to-body ratio and a stunning display that’s also great for showcasing artwork and portraits.

 Pix-Star’s 15-inch photo frame is one of the best digital frames on the market.
+Read our essential digital frame reviews here to make sure you’re getting the best possible value!
 Not many other brands offer a 15” display with the same brightness and resolution as Pix-Star’s 15-inch photo frame does.

 On top of this, the 15-inch frame is packed with the same famous set of features that Pix-Star is known for.
 You’re getting one of the most versatile and functional digital photo frames, which are quite hard to find for large displays – especially in this price range.

 There are a plethora of ways to send photos, videos, and audio to Pix-Star’s 15-inch photo frame.
 From email and USB/SD cards to smartphone apps and web interfaces, you will always have a way to get media to your frame as quickly as possible.
 Getting a Wi-Fi digital frame like the Pix-Star is essential if you want to send photos & other media to your frames from anywhere in the world.